6.6 Traffic Incident Management and Directed Traffic Control

 Key Takeaways

-• BPOC Chapter 22 requires completion of the National Traffic Incident Management Responder Training Program for the traffic-control objective.
+• BPOC requires completion of the National Traffic Incident Management (TIM) Responder Training Program for the traffic-control objective.

-BPOC defines an incident from a traffic-management perspective as a nonrecurring event that reduces roadway capacity or creates abnormal demand and requires law enforcement response.
-Common incidents include crashes, disabled vehicles, spilled cargo, and highway maintenance.
-Special events such as games, concerts, parades, and funerals can also affect roadway capacity.
+BPOC defines an incident for traffic-management purposes as a nonrecurring event that reduces roadway capacity or creates abnormal demand and requires law-enforcement response—crashes, disabled vehicles, spilled cargo, highway maintenance.
+Planned special events (games, concerts, parades, funerals) likewise affect capacity and need management.

 TIM factorExam application